-The Downtown Traditional Center zone is characterized by a pattern ranging from medium to larger sized buildings in a more intensely connective and traditionally compact urban environment, and placed to generate constant and direct contact and interplay between the Public Realm of the busy street and large sidewalk, and the Private Realm of the residential building stoops, commercial storefronts and gallery building fronts.
-The minimum and maximum lot widths, building widths and frontage build-out percentage form a more solid and compact street wall pattern, generating energized, spontaneous and vibrant 18-hour street-life.
+The Downtown Traditional Center zone is characterized by medium to larger sized buildings in a compact urban environment that generates an active street life.
+There is interplay between the Public Realm of the busy street and sidewalk, and the Private Realm of the residential stoops, commercial storefronts and gallery building fronts.
+The increased building widths form a more solid and compact street wall pattern, generating an energized traditional downtown feel.